skyth3r/Skyth3r.github.io/content/articles/building-websites-with-hugo.md

 ---
 title: Building websites with Hugo
 date: 2023-01-20T08:00:00
+lastmod: 2023-03-05
 images:
 - https://raw.githubusercontent.com/skyth3r/skyth3r.github.io/master/assets/article-images/setting-up-hugo-header.png
 description: A guide on building your own website for free using Hugo and Github Pages.
 tags: ['web-dev', 'hugo']
+---

+**Please note**

+Due to issues with the theme, I've had to remove the code blocks from this article.
+The code is still present below but it's not formatted as a code block.
+I'll update this once this issue is fixed.

 ---

 In the last few months, there has been a flurry of activity around [personal blogs](https://www.theverge.com/23513418/bring-back-personal-blogging) and [owning your own data](https://www.brycewray.com/posts/2022/11/own-your-stuff/), since [Musk took the reins of Twitter](https://www.theverge.com/23551060/elon-musk-twitter-takeover-layoffs-workplace-salute-emoji).